Readit News logoReadit News

 gkedzierski commented on JetBrains Fleet drops support for Kotlin Multiplatform blog.jetbrains.com/kotlin... · Posted by u/konradkissener

-FrozenSynapse · 6 months ago
+FrozenSynapse · a year ago

 Copilot in VS Code has model options, the new agent is available in VSC Insiders that will implement full features and show it's changes in a diff viewer.
 Jetbrain IDEs don't have the option to change models